 Tips for Getting the Authentic Taste

-• Don’t Rush the Marinade: The longer the chicken marinates, the more flavorful it will be.
+- Don’t Rush the Marinade: This is one of the marinating secrets for jerk chicken the longer the chicken marinates, the more flavorful it will be.

 Variations for the Adventurous Cook